johanberntsson/ozmoo/documentation/manual/manual.md

     10 = Apple IIgs
     11 = Tandy Color

-In Ozmoo we set 2 for Beyond Zork and 8 for other games by default, but -in allows you to try other interpreter numbers.
+The interpreter number is used by a few games to modify the screen output format.
+In Ozmoo we set 2 for Beyond Zork, 7 for C128 builds,  and 8 for other games by default, but -in allows you to try other interpreter numbers.